gavinlyonsrepo/RpiMotorLib/README.md

 Features
 ----------------------
-The library has been tested on a raspberry pi 3 model b
+The library has been tested on a raspberry pi 3 model b.

 There are  Currently two components in library